TargetHolding/pyspark-cassandra/README.md

 ### Data structures

-PySpark Cassandra uses python dicts to represent CQL rows.
+The primary representation of CQL rows in PySpark Cassandra are python dicts.
+However `sc.cassandraTable(...)` supports the `row_format` argument which can be any of the constants from `RowFormat`:
+* `DICT`: The default layout, a CQL row is represented as a python dict with the CQL row columns as keys.
+* `TUPLE`: A CQL row is represented as a python tuple with the values in CQL table column order / the order of the selected columns.
+* `KV_DICTS`: A tuple of two python dicts represents the primary key columns and remaining (value) columns respectively.
+* `KV_TUPLES`: A tuple of two python tuples represents the primary key columns and remaining (value) columns respectively.
+The values in the tuple are in the CQL table column order / the order of the selected columns.

 CQL maps are supported through dicts.
 CQL sets and lists are supported through any iterable, but `set(...)` is obviously preferrable for CQL sets.

 ### CassandraSparkContext